 - Preparation for the launch: Launch preparation involves selecting content, audience filters, and budget parameters.

 - Optimize: Fine-tune campaign performance by analyzing data, identifying publishers who deliver the best results, and tweaking your budget accordingly.

-- Re-align and revise: Review how the campaign performance compares to your original goal and find ways to make it more and more efficient with tiny variables such as daytime, geo-location, and device type.
-Consider also how the content could support additional efforts across the marketing funnel.
+- Re-align and revise: Review how campaign performance compares to your original goal and find ways to make it more and more efficient with tiny variables such as daytime, geo-location, and device type.
+Consider also how the content can support additional efforts across the marketing funnel.